 Sometimes configuring a memory limit per address is not practical, such as when a broker manages many addresses that have different usage patterns.
-In these situations, use the global-max-size configuration element to set a global limit to the amount of memory the broker can use before it enters into the page mode configured for the address associated with the incoming message.
+In these situations, use the global-max-size parameter to set a global limit to the amount of memory the broker can use before it enters into the page mode configured for the address associated with the incoming message.

+The default value for global-max-size is half of the maximum memory available to the Java virtual machine (JVM).
+You can specify your own value for this parameter by configuring it in the broker.xml configuration file.
 The value for global-max-size is in bytes, but you can use byte notation ("K", "Mb", "GB", for example) for convenience.
-The default value for global-max-size is -1, which means no limit.